 In downtown Houma, visit the Bayou Terrebonne Waterlife Museum, which examines the area’s dependence on the seafood and water transportation industries, and explores the natural wonders of the wetlands of southeastern Louisiana.

 Near the museum is the Acadian Deportation Cross, a beautiful monument dedicated to the Canadian people who fled to this region of Louisiana.
 A map shows the emigration patterns of Acadians after they were expelled from their native Canada.
 Learning about the history of the Acadians is crucial to understanding how this region was shaped and helps visitors gain a deeper appreciation for the local culture, food and even the accents as they exist today.

 Find restaurants and shopping in the Martin Luther King Boulevard Shopping District.
-On Saturdays, the Downtown Houma Market at Courthouse Square is full of local vendors, farmer’s market-style, selling everything from fresh produce to handmade crafts and gifts.
+On Saturdays, the Downtown Houma Makers Market is full of local vendors, farmer’s market-style, selling everything from fresh produce to handmade crafts and gifts.